kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

 ## Overview { #overview }

-[Jakarta Bean Validation](https://jakarta.ee/specifications/bean-validation/) protects the boundary between external input and application behavior.
+Validation protects the boundary between external input and application behavior.
 A controller can deserialize JSON into a DTO, but deserialization only proves that the payload has the right general shape.
 It does not prove that an email looks like an email, a name is not blank, a page size is within limits, or a path parameter follows the expected format.

 Without validation, the application accepts bad input and lets deeper layers discover the problem later.
 That usually produces weaker errors, more defensive service code, and data rules that are scattered across the codebase.
 With validation, the API can reject invalid input early and return a response that clearly belongs to the client request.

+!!! warning "Kora validation is not Jakarta Bean Validation"

+    Kora ships its own validation API in `io.koraframework.validation.common.annotation`.
+The annotation names deliberately look familiar, but they are Kora's own types, they are enforced by compile-time generated code rather than by a reflective runtime, and they are **not** interchangeable with `jakarta.validation.constraints`.
+Importing the Jakarta annotation of the same name produces a class that compiles and silently validates nothing.

 ### How Validation Fits into an HTTP API { #validation-fits-http-api }